 Improve Fertility With A Mediterranean Diet

-In a Dutch study, 161 couples with infertility, who were pursuing fertility treatments at the Erasmus University Medical Center in Rotterdam were questioned about their eating habits in the previous month.
-It was discovered that the couples whose diets were richest in the foods typical of a Mediterranean diet had an astonishing 40% greater chance of conceiving.
+A Dutch study (1), followed 161 couples with infertility, who were pursuing fertility treatments at the Erasmus University Medical Center in Rotterdam and questioned them about about their eating habits in the previous month.
+Couples whose diets were richest in the foods typical of a Mediterranean diet had an astonishing 40% greater chance of conceiving.

+Tip 1.
 Add more legumes / beans to your diet.
 Beans make great additions to salads, soups and stews.
-Legumes can be added to many meat dishes too such as chili to reduce the meat content and up the fiber and nutrient density.
-Use as many different kinds of beans and lentils to add variety.
-Use dried beans that you prepare yourself to avoid the BPA in canned beans.
+Legumes can be added to many meat dishes too such as chili to reduce the meat content and up fiber and nutrient density of a meal.
+Use many different kinds of beans and lentils to add variety, and use dried beans that you've prepared yourself from scratch to avoid the BPA in canned beans.
 Do note that beans from BPA-free cans may have a similar contaminant to BPA called BPS so choosing beans from a BPA-free can is not a safe bet.

-Switch your oils to extra virgin organic olive oil for everything.
+Tip 2.
+Switch oils oer to extra virgin organic olive oil for everything.
 Mediterraneans even dip their bread in it.

+Tip 3.
 Eat a great variety of fresh fruits, vegetables and greens every day.
 Check out the 'dirty dozen' at the environmental working group's site, ewg.org to avoid the most pesticide-contaminated produce and eat plenty of colored fruits and veggies daily.

-Use fresh and dried herbs and spices in your foods, add olives and capers too.
+Tip 5.
+Use fresh and dried herbs and spices in your foods liberally, add olives and capers too.

 This article is purely for educational and informational purposes and is not intended to substitute for medical diagnosis or treatment or nutritional advice for which you should consult a physician or dietitian.